-- You are responsible for making the necessary contacts and securing the internship site by arranging an interview/meeting with the Organization Contact or Internship Supervisor (Current jobs/volunteering positions do not apply).
+- The student is responsible for making the necessary contacts and securing the internship site by arranging an interview/meeting with the Organization Contact or Internship Supervisor (Current jobs/volunteering positions do not apply).

-- You must meet with the Internship Instructor to determine the suitability of the proposed internship.
+- The student must meet with the Internship Instructor to determine the suitability of the proposed internship.

-- The Internship Instructor will review the application and determine the appropriate number of units.
-The Internship Instructor and Intern will discuss and generate academic learning objectives.
+- The internship supervisor will review the application and determine the appropriate number of units.
+They will discuss and generate academic learning objectives with the student.
 The application will be signed and the student will submit a Change of Schedule form along with the application to the Academic Coordinator.

-- You will verify the internship has been added to the semester schedule and pay for the credits.
+- The students must verify that the internship has been added to the semester schedule and pay for the credits.

-- Internship Instructor communicates with your Internship Supervisor and sends the Internship Evaluation Form for completion at the end of the semester.
+- The internship supervisor submits the Internship Evaluation Form for completion at the end of the semester.

-- You will attend a final internship meeting during the last week of classes and turn in your paper and Student Intern Evaluation Form.
+- The student will attend a final internship meeting during the last week of classes and turn in their paper and the Student Intern Evaluation Form.